backend-development/backend-development-textbook/source/rails_db.md

 You can think of the migration as a small step forward in changing the database.
-If you want, you can also go backward with `rails db:rollback`. this wll undo the last migration.
+If you want, you can also go backward with `rails db:rollback`. this will undo the last migration.

 (Not always.
 If you deleted a table with all it's data, then the rollback will not bring the data back.)